Abdelwahab-Ayman/CS50x-Problem-Sets/README.md

 ---

+## 🎯 Purpose
+This repository is intended to help CS50 students understand problem-solving approaches and coding concepts.
+Use these solutions as a reference, but always try to solve the problem sets on your own first.

-### How to Use
+## 🚀 How to Use
 1. Navigate to the problem set you're working on.
 2. Open the `solution.md` file to view the solution and explanations.
 3. Compare your approach with the provided solution to improve your understanding.

----

-### Disclaimer
+## ⚠️ Disclaimer
 This repository is for educational purposes only.
-Always attempt the problem sets on your own before viewing the solutions.
 Copying solutions without understanding them violates the academic honesty policy of CS50.

+## 📜 License
+This repository is licensed under the [MIT License](LICENSE).

+---

 ---